Vermont

 False Claims Statute

 Vt.
 Stat.
 Ann.
 Tit.
-32, §§ 630-642The Vermont False Claims Act generally mirrors the FCA and expressly states that the legislature intended for Vermont courts to use the federal FCA as guidance in applying the state Act.
+32, §§ 630 to 642The Vermont False Claims Act largely mirrors the FCA and expressly states that the legislature intended for Vermont courts to use the federal FCA as guidance in applying the state Act.
 Id. § 641(b).
 Vermont’s Act also imposes liability on beneficiaries of inadvertent submissions of false claims or overpayments by the state who subsequently discover the falsity of the claim or receipt of overpayment and fail to disclose the same within 120 days of discovery or the date any corresponding cost report is due, if applicable.
 Id. § 631(a).
 Vermont imposes a civil penalty between $5,500 and $11,000, plus treble damages sustained by the state, in addition to the state’s costs to investigate and prosecute the violation.
 Id. § 631(b).
 Further, the penalties are in addition to other remedies, including those available under common law.
 Id. § 641(a).

 Licensing Requirements for Construction Managers